 - Surgery: In some cases, surgery may be recommended to remove excess tissue from the airway or to reposition the jaw or tongue.
 This option is typically recommended for patients with severe sleep apnea who do not respond to other treatments.

-In conclusion, sleep apnea is a serious sleep disorder that affects millions of people worldwide.
+Sleep apnea is a serious sleep disorder that affects millions of people worldwide.
 A sleep apnea test is an effective way to diagnose the condition and to develop an appropriate treatment plan.
 If you suspect you have sleep apnea, it is important to speak with your doctor about getting a sleep apnea test.
 With the help of a sleep apnea test, you can get the treatment you need to improve your sleep and your overall health.

 CBT-I: A Long-Term Sleep Fix